jbratcher/GoThere/Documentation/Readme.md

 * Inside the model class, add a variable with the type and name of the new field
 * Attributes can be added like [Display()], [RegularExpression()], or [Required] by prepending the new field variable
 * Update any views that used the field
+* Update any controller routes like create and edit that may bind to the fields
 * Add a migration
 * Update database